ibm-cloud-docs/direct-link/order-cloud-exchange.md

 {: note}

 3. Contact your Exchange provider and negotiate connectivity to your colocation.
-4. Order a virtual circuit through the Exchange provider, and refer the case ID of the {{site.data.keyword.cloud_notm}} Direct Link request as your "Request ID" or "Authorization ID".
+4. Order a virtual circuit through the Exchange provider, and refer the case ID of the {{site.data.keyword.cloud_notm}} Direct Link request as your Request ID or Authorization ID.

 IP assignment on the {{site.data.keyword.cloud_notm}} networking infrastructure is completed within three business days after the virtual circuit request is complete.

 ## Steps to order Direct Link Exchange on Classic
 {: #how-to-order-cloud-exchange-no-equinix}

 To provision an IBM Cloud Direct Link Exchange connection, complete the following steps.
-To order Direct Link Exchange for Equinix, follow [steps to order Direct Link Exchange on Classic for Equinix](/docs/direct-link?topic=direct-link-ordering-direct-link-exchange-classic#provisioning-ibm-cloud-direct-link-exchange-for-equinix).
+To order Direct Link Exchange for Equinix, follow [steps to order Direct Link Exchange on Classic for Equinix](/docs/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-exchange#provisioning-ibm-cloud-direct-link-exchange-for-equinix).

 1. Log in to your [IBM Cloud console](https://cloud.ibm.com/){: external} account and open the **Catalog.**
-2. Select the **Navigation Menu** icon on the upper left, then click **on Classic Infrastructure**.
+2. Select the **Navigation Menu** icon on the upper left, then click **Classic Infrastructure**.
 3. Select **Network > Direct Link > Exchange** to open a page that shows the existing Direct Link on Classic connections, if any.
 4. Click **Order Direct Link Exchange** in the upper right of the page.
 The "Create an IBM Cloud Direct Link Exchange Connection" page is displayed.